shiokumar/demo-Test-Class/README.md

 # demo-Test-Class
-This is demo of git and GitHub class
+This is demo of git and GitHub class.